Confronting Grand Challenges in Environmental Fluid Mechanics: Stratified flow

-A key objective is to parameterize how turbulent motions in a stratified fluid irreversibly mix the fluid, and thus transport heat and other scalars vertically, or more precisely across density surfaces (and hence ``diapycnally'').
+A key objective in all these applications is to parameterize how turbulent motions in a stratified fluid irreversibly mix the fluid, and thus transport heat and other scalars vertically, or more precisely across density surfaces (and hence ``diapycnally'').
 Attempts to parameterize such turbulent diapycnal transport is a very active area of research, using both idealized ``academic'' studies of fundamental fluid processes using laboratory experiments and (increasingly) high resolution numerical simulations, and also {\it in situ} observation and measurement of processes in full-scale environmental flows.
-It is very important to appreciate that there are inevitable and substantial differences in the spatio-temporal resolution and the quantity of data obtainable from observation as compared to data from simulation and laboratory experimentation.
+It is very important to appreciate that there are inevitable and substantial differences in the spatio-temporal resolution and the quantity of data associated with a specific mixing event obtainable from observation as compared to data from simulation and laboratory experimentation.

 A fundamental issue is then to ensure synergistic communication between these three classes ({\it i.e.} simulation/experimentation, observation and parameterization) of research activity.
 This is proving, to put it mildly, difficult.
 Perhaps the most straightforward way to understand this difficulty is to appreciate that the progression from simulation through observation to parameterization involves an inevitable increase in complexity of the flow (in geometry, boundary conditions and mean flow, for example) with a concomitant decrease in the quantity and quality of available data.
 In particular, there is an unnerving gap between the detailed descriptions available from simulations and laboratory experiments of idealized flows, and both the available observations and parameterizations of the systems of interest.

-It is not even clear that mixing associated with turbulence in a stratified fluid has a generic character, with accumulating evidence suggesting that the properties of the mixing associated with, for example, the breaking of internal waves are qualitatively different from those associated with stratified flow over hydraulically rough boundary elements.
 Nevertheless, recent developments in both modelling and observation are starting to bridge these gaps suggesting that the research community is on the cusp of making major advances in constructing new and useful parameterizations of turbulent mixing in stratified flows, an undoubted Grand Challenge in environmental fluid dynamics.